uholeschak/ediabaslib/docs/Page_specification.md

 # Defining pages for _Deep OBD for BMW and VAG_
-Each page (tab) is defined in a single XML (*.ccpage) file.
-A general documentation of all XML tags could be found in the BmwDeepObd.xsd file.
-The documentation will be displayed in the XML editor when the xsd is added as xs:shema in the XML file.
+Each page (tab) is defined in a single XML (`*.ccpage`) file.
+A general documentation of all XML tags could be found in the `BmwDeepObd.xsd` file.
+The documentation will be displayed in the XML editor when the `.xsd` is added as `xs:shema` in the XML file.
 Table of contents:
 * [Simple jobs](#simple-jobs)
 * [Reading errors](#reading-errors)